Corbin Bleu: 2006–2008: High School Musical and breakthrough

 Bleu went on to reprise his role of Chad Danforth in High School Musical 3: Senior Year (2008), the first film in the High School Musical franchise to receive a theatrical release.
 It opened at number one at the North American box office in October 2008, earning $42 million in its first weekend, which broke the record previously held by Mamma Mia! for the biggest opening by a musical.
 The film finished with $252 million worldwide, which exceeded Disney's expectations.
 The song "The Boys Are Back" (2008), a duet with Zac Efron, became his second top forty hit on the Billboard Hot 100, and was certified gold by the Recording Industry Association of America (RIAA) and Australian Recording Industry Association (ARIA).
-The phenomenon of High School Musical has changed Bleu's life, delivering him to the heights of media celebrity while still in his teens.
-For his role as Chad Danforth, the team captain of the school's basketball team, he was nominated for an NAACP Image Award and a Young Artist Award and Teen Choice Awards in 2007 and 2009 respectively.
-Bleu lent his voice for the role of Chad Danforth in High School Musical video games, a video game.
+For his role as Chad Danforth, the team captain of the school's basketball team, he was nominated for an NAACP Image Award, a Young Artist Award and Teen Choice Awards in 2007 and 2009 respectively.
+Bleu lent his voice for the role of Chad Danforth in various High School Musical video games.

 2009–present: Continued work

 The following year, Bleu played the lead role in the film called Free Style (2009).
 It concerns Cale Bryant, an eighteen-year-old man who tries to find himself by winning the Amateur National Motocross Championships.
 Free Style performed poorly in the box office, having only grossed $720,000 from a $10 million budget.
 Over the next few years, Bleu's television roles included the drama series The CW Television Network's show The Beautiful Life: TBL.
-The series was subsequently cancelled on September 25, 2009 after televising 2 episodes.
+The series was subsequently cancelled on September 25, 2009, after televising 2 episodes.
 In December 2009, the technology company HP became the show's sponsor and began airing the show's five episodes on YouTube.
 Also in 2009, he was a voice actor in Beyond All Boundaries, and appeared on Entertainment Tonight and The Morning Show with Mike and Juliet.
 Also in 2009, he was the voice of Coltrane in the premiere two episodes of Disney's Phineas and Ferb.

-Corbin Bleu made his Broadway stage debut in 2010 as the lead character, bodega-owner Usnavi, in the critically acclaimed musical In the Heights. and guest starred in one episode of The Good Wife as DJ Javier Berlin in October 2010. in 2010, Corbin starred in the short comedy film I Owe My Life to Corbin Bleu, alongside Andrew Caldwell, Drake Bell, Sarah Hyland, Ryan Pinkston, Sterling Knight, Matt Prokop, Matt Shively and Josh Sussman.
-In 2011, he performed the voice Lou in The Little Engine That Could (2011).
-From August 5–7, Bleu performed in the musical Hairspray as Seaweed at the Hollywood Bowl, alongside Nick Jonas, Harvey Fierstein, Marissa Jaret Winokur, Drew Carey and Darlene Love. and he performed the voice Flip in Tonka Chuck and Friends: Big Air Dare.
+Corbin Bleu made his Broadway stage debut in 2010 as the lead character, bodega-owner Usnavi de la Vega, in the critically acclaimed musical In the Heights. and guest starred in one episode of The Good Wife as DJ Javier Berlin in October 2010. in 2010, Corbin starred in the short comedy film I Owe My Life to Corbin Bleu, alongside Andrew Caldwell, Drake Bell, Sarah Hyland, Ryan Pinkston, Sterling Knight, Matt Prokop, Matt Shively and Josh Sussman.
+In 2011, he performed the voice of Lou in The Little Engine That Could (2011).
+From August 5–7, Bleu performed in the musical Hairspray as Seaweed J. Stubbs at the Hollywood Bowl, alongside Nick Jonas, Harvey Fierstein, Marissa Jaret Winokur, Drew Carey and Darlene Love. and he performed the voice of Flip in Tonka Chuck and Friends: Big Air Dare.